Deployment recommendations for Tivoli Storage Manager Version 6 servers

 Changing the server name could adversely affect: communication from the server to backup archive nodes, event logging, virtual

 volumes, library sharing, and storage agents used for LAN-free and

 server-to-server operations such as enterprise configuration.
 See the administrator's guide for more information on these areas and the impact of changing the server name.

 For example, changing the server name affects Windows clients that are using generated passwords.
-See the Administrator's Guide (Setting the server name) or the information for APAR IC35878 for additional details.
+See Setting the server name.

 Back to top